gmoyanollc/java-json-schema-generator/soi-track/src/main/resources/tool-bin/schema-generator/README.md

 - [ ] capture substitution components but ignore abstract container component
 - [ ] ignore abstracts like augmentation point container, define and reference components or substitution components
         * augmentation point objects are listed in type definitions
-        * the assocation between an augmentation point object and its containing <elements> is not defined by jsonix
+        * the assocation between an augmentation point object and its containing <elements> is described in jsonix js module.
+          ** descendent component may be identified by a substitutionHead property that associates it to an augmentation point object
+            - [ ] populate a lookup table containing substitutionHeads and their substitutions
+            - [ ] lookup substitutions for substitutionHeads and generate
 - [ ] define substition components in augmentation point type
 - [ ] reference type of component element
 - [ ] include base definition in derived component, e.g., mo:Degree360Type --> nc:Degree360Type, Type --> SimpleType